-- 1.13.4.
-Although the AM2014 report is not yet published, some preliminary information on consumption of sand and gravel and crushed rock within individual mineral planning authorities, and the origins of such material, has been made available by the British Geological Survey6. - 1.13.5.
-In 2014, Dorset consumed 800,000 tonnes of land-won and marine dredged sand and gravel not including aggregate sold for non-aggregate uses i.e. industrial, agricultural, sports uses.
+- 1.68.
+The AM2014 report along with additional material made available by the British Geological Survey shows that in 2014, Dorset consumed 800,000 tonnes of land-won and marine dredged sand and gravel - not including aggregate sold for non-aggregate uses i.e. industrial, agricultural, sports uses.
 Some 80-90% (up to 720,000 tonnes) of this was produced within Dorset, with 10% to 20% (up to 144,000 tonnes) coming in from Hampshire.
-Dorset is largely self-sufficient in land-won sand and gravel, and it is expected that the imports from Hampshire are supplying those areas close to the county boundary. - 1.13.6.
-Similarly, in 2014 Dorset consumed 531,000 tonnes of crushed rock, of which Dorset produced approximately 51% and Somerset supplied approximately 49%.
+Dorset is largely self-sufficient in land-won sand and gravel, and it is expected that the imports from Hampshire are supplying those areas close to the county boundary. - 1.69.
+Similarly, in 2014 Dorset consumed 531,000 tonnes of crushed rock, of which approximately 51% was produced in Dorset and 49% came from Somerset

-6 AM2014 source of primary aggregates by sub-region - percent categories (British Geological Survey, 2016)
+&lt;sup>8 AM2014 source of primary aggregates by sub-region - percent categories (British Geological Survey, 2016)

-1.14.
 Future Demand

-- 1.14.1.
-It is considered that aggregates are primarily used in construction of new infrastructure and other built development, along with the maintenance of existing infrastructure.
-Future demand for aggregates will therefore be influenced by future levels of construction activity, including new development and maintenance of existing infrastructure. - 1.14.2.
-Dorset is affected by demand both within and outside of the Mineral Planning Authority overall land-won sand and gravel sales for the south west sub-national area has declined from 5,791,000 tonnes in 20017 through to 5,264,000 tonnes in 2005 to 3,638,000 tonnes in 2009.
-This represents a 37% decline, compared to a 22% decline for Dorset for the same time period.
-The reason for Dorset's maintenance of sales, compared with the fall outside of Dorset, is not clear but could be due to various factors including the fact that Dorset is a supplier of aggregate (particularly Poole Formation sand) to other parts of the country such as south-east England, including London, and elsewhere in the south west.
-This analysis will be updated following the publication of the 2014 Aggregate Minerals Survey.
+- 1.70.
+Aggregates are primarily used in construction of new infrastructure and other built development, along with the maintenance of existing infrastructure.
+Future demand for aggregates will therefore be influenced by future levels of construction activity, including new development and maintenance of existing infrastructure. - 1.71.
+Dorset is affected by demand both within and outside of the Mineral Planning Authority overall land-won sand and gravel sales for the south west subnational area has declined from 5,604,000 tonnes in 2001 through 4,603,000 tonnes in 2005, 3,152,000 tonnes in 2009 and then increased to 3,278,000 tonnes in 2014.
+Comparative figures for Dorset are: 2001 - 1,605,000 tonnes; 2005 - 1,684,000 tonnes; 2009 - 1,273,000 tonnes and in 2014 - 1,605,000 tonnes.
+Sales have been more steady for Dorset itself.
+The reason for this, compared with the fall outside of Dorset, is not clear but could be due to various factors including the fact that Dorset is a supplier of aggregate (particularly Poole Formation sand) to other parts of the country such as south-east England, including London, and elsewhere in the south west.